|Applies to: Intune in the Azure portal preview|

 - Firefox (latest version)

-For the latest information about supported browsers, see here.
+Check the Azure portal for the latest information about supported browsers.

 What's in this library?